nightscout/cgm-remote-monitor/CONTRIBUTING.md

 features on social media.

-This can be done by checking your code `git commit -avm 'my improvements are here'`, the the branch you created back to your own fork.
+This can be done by checking your code `git commit -avm 'my improvements are here'`, the branch you created back to your own fork.
 This will probably look something like
 `git push -u origin wip/add-my-widget`.